bryanthowell-tableau/tableau_tools/README.txt

 2.13 Creating and Modifying Parameters
 Parameters are actually stored in the TWB file as a special type of data source.
 They don't behave at all like other data sources, so they are modeled differently.
-If detected, the TableauParameters class will be created to
+If detected, the TableauParameters class will be created by the TableauWorkbook object during instantiation, and stored as the property:

+TableauWorkbook.parameters

-If a data source does not have any parameters, you can add them in with your own definitions by instantiating a new TableauParameters object.
+If a workbook does not have any parameters, you can add a TableauParameters object using

-TableauParameters(datasource_xml=None, logger_obj=None)

-When you pass None for the datasource_xml, the TableauParameters data source object is created, but it does not have any parameters yet.
-You'll need to create and manipulate them using TableauParameter objects, which you can create using the factory method

-TableauParameters.create_parameter()
+TableauWorkbook.add_parameters_to_workbook()

+which returns the new TableauParameters object (equivalent to TableauWorkbook.parameters), or will simply return the existing TableauParameters object if it already existed.

+The parameters themselves are represented via TableauParameter objects.
+Because they have a specific naming convention that depends on the overall TableauParameters object, if you want to create a new parameter, use the factory method:

+TableauParameters.create_parameter(name=None, datatype=None, current_value=None)  # Returns a TableauParameter object

-You need to explicitly add the newly create parameter object back using
+You'll need to explicitly add the newly create parameter object back using:

 TableauParameters.add_parameter(parameter)    # parameter is a TableauParameter object